trsong/trsong.github.io/_posts/2016-08-04-DesignPatterns.markdown

 * **Chain-of-responsibility Pattern**: Command objects are *handled or passed on* to other objects by logic-containing processing objects
 * **Command Pattern**: Command objects encapsulate an action and its parameters
 * **Interpreter Pattern**: Implement a specialized computer language to rapidly solve a specific set of problems
+* **Mediator pattern**: Define an object that encapsulates how a set of objects interact.
+Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it allows their interaction to vary independently.
+* **Observer**: Define a one-to-many dependency between objects where a state change in one object results in all its dependents being notified and updated automatically.

 <br/>